HackShiv/Leaker/README.md

 # Leaker
-Checks any potential secrets in file of .js based on regex (Not very good)
+Checks any potential secrets in file of .js based on regex (Not very good, to many false positives)